pamelafox/mp3-text-sync/README.md

 # mp3-text-sync

 This page loads up an audio file and row-by-row text from a Google spreadsheet, and then allows you to either click to specify timestamps or manually edit timestamps.
+Thank you to [CodePunker](https://www.codepunker.com/blog/sync-audio-with-text-using-javascript) for the inspiration.

 ![Screenshot of page](screenshot_webpage.png)

 ## Setup:
 - Create the Google spreadsheet.
 It should have a "text" column, a "start" column, and an "end" column.
 Each row after that should have a line of text in the "text" column.
 You can often copy/paste text from the internet in such a way that it will get split over each row.
 (Sometimes it helps to paste into vim first, for whatever reason).